hallidayz/CodeRev4Minds/COMPLETE_SETUP.md

-# 🚀 Complete CodeRev4Minds Setup Guide
+# 🚀 Complete Code Rev Minds Setup Guide

 Here is the education - You now have a complete, production-ready SaaS application!
 This is like having a fully furnished house with all the modern amenities.
 Let me show you how to set everything up and get it running.